 Last man standing…

-And I got along well with Steve Shane.
+And as a starting out journalist, I got along well with RIOC CEO Steve Shane.
 Shane had an open door policy, but even more, he encouraged me and others to use it.

 Then came the dark years of Leslie Torres.